 It’s important you continue scanning the QR codes wherever you see them, regardless of whether you also have Bluetooth tracing enabled.

 The QR codes help you keep a private record of the places you’ve been, while Bluetooth tracing allows you to keep an anonymised record of the people you’ve been near.
-They’re different and both are important for contact tracing.

 Your personal data remains private